mistic-lab/Propagation-Lab-Website/x05-satellite.markdown

 | Length | Flag | Seq_Num | System | Command | Payload Message | Hardware ID | Software CRC |
 | --- | --- | --- | --- | --- | --- | --- | --- |
 | 1 byte | 1 byte | 2 bytes* | 1 byte | 1 byte | N bytes | 2 bytes* | 2 bytes |

-## Satellite Specific Information

-### Skya’anaSat

-Skya’anatSat is currently under development.
-It is slated to launch in 2025 to SSO, carrying a Mode A transponder, a CW telemetry beacon, a DVB-S2 video beacon on 10 m, and an ionospheric sounding experiment.
-It will use UHF amateur spectrum for TT&C.

-#### TT&C

-- Antenna: Half-wave in-house dipole
-- Radio: In-house half duplex UHF transceiver based on Open LST
-- Service area: When above 15 degrees elevation, as observed Victoria , BC

-#### Amateur Payload

-- Antennas: In house, configuration TBD
-- Radio: In house SDR based on the [Hermes Lite 2](http://www.hermeslite.com/)
-- Service area: Global

-### ORCASat

-This section is maintained for legacy purposes.
-- Antenna: Half-wave in-house dipole
-- Radio: In-house half duplex UHF transceiver based on Open LST
-- Service area: When above 15 degrees elevation, as observed Victoria , BC

-Please note that the spacecraft only transmits when prompted by its control station in Victoria, BC, Canada.
-All uplink commands are encrypted, and amateur radio operators do not have the ability to upload commands to the spacecraft, or prompt it to transmit telemetry on demand.